KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 You are now connected to the PIZZA test-blockchain network.

+## Get PIZZA From a Faucet

 Note that in the examples the address, `RLgAgBFHFbG2ma9MDTHyKL5vovftMepBkE`, is present in both returned responses.

-You will see a different address in your returned responses. i
+You will see a different address in your returned responses.

-This address is unique to you and you will use it for these trades.
+This address is unique to you and you will use it for our trades here.

-We don't recommend placing any cryptocurrencies in this address that you consider to have real value for now, as MM2 is still in testing.
+We don't recommend placing anything valuable in this address for now, as MM2 is still in testing.

 BEER and PIZZA, on the other hand, have no real value, so you can place as much in here as you like!

-Let's retrieve some PIZZA!
+Let's retrieve some PIZZA.

 [Click on this link](https://www.atomicexplorer.com/#/faucet/pizza) and you should see an address input box.

-Place your address in there, fill out the reCapcha to prove you're a human, and hit `OK`.
+Place your address in there, fill out the reCaptcha to prove you're a human, and hit `OK`.

-In a minute or two, a few PIZZA coins will arrive in your address.
+In a minute or so a few PIZZA coins will arrive in your address.

 You can check by executing this command: